Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rather than the course being led by one instructor, the classes are taught by a rotating team of subject matter experts.
 You will usually get a mix of four to six different Princeton experts, who are masters of a particular field.
 This ensures that you are getting specialists teaching your classes rather than generalists who maybe only have a surface level knowledge of a particular topic.

-I took the Ultimate course and had 5 different instructors across my classes.
+I took the Essentials course and had 5 different instructors across my classes.
 They ranged widely in personality and teaching style, but all had the common trait of being very approachable and knowledgeable.
 Each seemed incredibly invested in making sure we all understood the material they were teaching.

 It really seemed like each took a sense of pride in their work and making sure they were doing a good job.
 As part of that, all the instructors were very open to questions and comments, and sidebar conversations during breaks.
 I frequently would ask a quick question 1-on-1 during a break and the instructor had no issue at all giving up 60 seconds of their break time to answer my questions.
 They were all truly friendly and open.